Understanding the impact of nuclear effects on proton decay searches with the GiBUU model: The model

 A key difference between \gibuu and INC-based approaches, including those implemented in generators, lies in the treatment of the nuclear medium and particle propagation.
 While INC models typically treat nucleons as free particles within a potential well and simulate interactions as a series of independent collisions, \gibuu incorporates mean-field potentials that account for the collective behavior of hadrons in the nucleus.
 This allows \gibuu to capture important nuclear effects such as the Fermi motion and binding energy between nucleons more accurately and consistently \cite{Gallmeister:2025jwe}.

 In \gibuu, an additional phenomenon---the broadening of the $\Delta$ resonance width at the primary interaction vertex of, e.g., an atmospheric background---can be considered using the Oset model~\cite{Oset:1987re,Salcedo:1987md}, which accounts for both Pauli blocking and collisional broadening.
 The former results in a reduced $\Delta$ width due to a limited decay phase space, while the latter arises from the $\Delta$ interactions with the medium.
 The net effect is a broadening of the $\Delta$ width, which is more pronounced at higher nuclear densities.
-This broadening leads to lower $\pi$ production in neutrino-nucleus interactions~\cite{Yan:2025aau}, thereby affecting the background event rate in proton decay searches.
+In \gibuu, the imaginary part of the $\Delta$ self-energy, as parametrized by Oset \textit{et al.}~\cite{Oset:1987re}, is implemented.
+For the real part of the $\Delta$ self-energy no such parametrization is available.
+In \gibuu, we, therefore, work with a $\Delta$ potential linked to the nucleon potential $U_{\rm N}$ by $U_\Delta = 2/3\, U_{\rm N}$ following results obtained from the $\Delta$-hole model~\cite{Salcedo:1987md,Ericson:1988gk}.

+The broadening of the $\Delta$ leads to lower $\pi$ production in neutrino-nucleus interactions~\cite{Yan:2025aau}, thereby affecting the background event rate in proton decay searches.
 This so-called ``Oset broadening" also applies to the cross section of $\pi\nucleon$ scattering during FSIs in an atmospheric background or following a proton decay.
 It can affect the absorption, elastic scattering, and charge exchange of pions in the nucleus, and therefore the topology and kinematics of the final state particles.

 Another effect, the so-called ``in-medium modification", introduces a medium density dependent suppression of the nucleon-nucleon ($\nucleon\nucleon$) elastic scattering cross section~\cite{Li:1993rwa,Li:1993ef} or $\pi$ inelastic scattering cross section~\cite{Song:2015hua}.
 The suppression of the $\pi$ inelastic scattering cross section can be expressed in the following medium-density-dependent form: